JarJarBernie/jimmybox/README.md

 ## All features are based on scotch/box:
 https://github.com/scotch-io/scotch-box

-## Changes in 1.1.2
+## How do I enable the MySQL 5.7 strict SQL mode
-disabled the strict mode of MySQL 5.7.
-You need to use strict mode?
+We have disabled the strict SQL mode for better compatibility with older apps.
+You can simplay enable it doing this:

 ```bash
 vagrant ssh